TurakhiaLab/ROADIES/README.md

 - **Debugging options**: ROADIES provides multiple plots as output for graphical analysis, making easier for user to debug.

 #### ROADIES Pipeline
 ROADIES pipeline consists of multiple stages from raw genome assemblies to species tree estimation, with several user configurable parameters in each stages.
 ROADIES samples subsequences from input genomic assemblies as genes which is then pairwise aligned with all assemblies using LASTZ.
 Next, ROADIES filter the alignments and perform multiple sequence alignment using PASTA for individual genes across all species.
 Lastly, ROADIES estimates gene trees from MSA using IQTREE and eventually estimates species tree from gene trees using ASTRAL-Pro.

+ROADIES provides a unique feature to estimate converged species tree by following a self-learning approach (where it iterates multiple times and evaluates better tree with successive iterations based on previous iterations' performance) .

 ## <a name="gettingstarted"></a> Installation